AlirezaSadeghi/realtime-spec/README.rst

     It's the same as running ``python manage.py runserver``, but it will be installed in your system path and well it's easier.

+In order for the project ot fully run, you need to have
+    - Apache Kafka (and well zookeeper) running on localhost:9092
+    - Redis running on localhost:6379
+    - MongoDB running on localhost:27017

+for the addresses, the defaults are brought above, but you can change them through env-vars.
+Unfortunately I couldn't find enough time to wrap all dependent services into a docker image, and that's for the future.

+**Scalability**

+The project should be reasonably scalable.

+You can spawn more Faust workers to increase throughput of message processing.
+We can have an Nginx instance reverse-proxy-ing requests into different django instances running on different ports.